prg48/computer-vision-rock-paper-scissors/README.md

 * It keeps track of the timer.
 Each round is 3 seconds.
 * It decides if the game has ended.
 * It takes care of closing the camera.

+## Opportunities
+Some of the opportunities for the program are:
+* Text version of the game could have a better interface.
+* Scores could be tracked in the text version.
+* Computer vision version can implement a better interface with timer appearing on the webcam window.
+* Computer vision version can be better encapsulated and abstracted with use of classes.
+* Better accurate model could be trained as current model is not perfect.

+Thank you for taking interest in the project.
+Hope you like it.